HuaTrung/huatrung.github.io/_posts/2019-03-29-p1-introduction-apache-kafka.md

 <li>- Uber uses Kafka to gather user, taxi and trip data in real-time to compute and forecast demand, and compute surge pricing in real-time.</li>
 <li>- Linkedin uses Kafka to prevent spam, collect user interactions to make better connection recommendations in real-time.</li>
 </ul>
-Rememeber that Kafka is only used as transportation mechanism!s
+<b>Rememeber that Kafka is only used as transportation mechanism! </b>